iTwin/itwinjs-core/docs/bis/guide/fundamentals/element-fundamentals.md

 Each Element *lives in* a single Model.
 That Model *contains* and *owns* the Element.
 Models cannot be deleted unless all of their Elements are first deleted.
 Models provide context and scope for their Elements.

-Every `Model` models (breaks down or describes) some `Element`.
+Every `Model` sub-models some `Element`, meaning that it models the same subject as the `Element`, but at a finer granularity.
 This is the basic building block of the [Information Hierarchy](../data-organization/information-hierarchy.md), which is a key principle of BIS and supports modeling of reality from multiple perspectives and multiple granularities in a single Repository.
 It also results in a coherent and predictable structure in every BIS Repository, where all information is traceable to a single [Root Subject](../glossary.md#subject-root) for the entire BIS Repository.

-There is one exception to the “Every Model models an Element” rule: There is exactly one RepositoryModel in every BIS Repository which does not Model another Element (at least not another Element in the same BIS Repository).
+There is one exception to the “Every Model sub-models an Element” rule: There is exactly one RepositoryModel in every BIS Repository which does not sub-model another Element (at least not another Element in the same BIS Repository).
 This RepositoryModel is at the top of the Model/Element [Information Hierarchy](../data-organization/information-hierarchy.md).

 ## ElementIds in iModels